ignite/cli/docs/docs/07-cli.md

 with Ignite relayer commands.

 Note: Ignite account commands are not for managing your chain's keys and accounts.
-Use you chain's binary to manage accounts from "config.yml".
+Use your chain's binary to manage accounts from "config.yml".
 For example, if your blockchain is called "mychain", use "mychaind keys" to manage keys for the chain.